HottScall/BookmarkManager/README.md

 <h4 align="center">Project Set Up</h4>

-To work on this project, do the following: Clone this repo, navigate to the bookmark-manager file and run bundle install to ensure the dependacies are loaded.
+To work on this project, do the following: Clone this repo and run *bundle* to ensure the dependacies are loaded.

+<h4 align="center">Database Set Up</h4>

+To set up the databases connect to psql and setup *bookmark_ruby* and *bookmark_ruby_test* databases.
+Then used the SQL scripts in the _db/migrations_ folder in the given order.

 <h4 align="center">Page Navigation</h4>